dupgit/sauvegarde/manual/installation.md

 # Installing dependencies

 You'll have to install the dependencies in order to be able to compile cdpfgl's project.
 Some dependencies are fine to be installed with the system's package manager some are too old and needs to be installed manually.
-In this section we will install everthing to /usr/local.
-Consider your onw case to choose the right installation directory.
+In this section we will install everything to /usr/local.
+Consider your own case to choose the right installation directory.
+Make sure that you already have installed make and gcc (on debian you can install build-essential package).

-## Install dependencies from the system (here for debian):
+## Install dependencies from the distribution (here with debian):

     $ sudo apt-get install gettext pkg-config libglib2.0-dev libcurl4-openssl-dev

-## Install jansson, libmicrohttpd, sqlite:
+## Compile and install newer versions of jansson, libmicrohttpd and sqlite:

+cdpfgl project uses:

+ * jansson which is a C JSON library that provides the structure to send data and receive data (and meta data) from the other programs.
+ * libmicrohttp provides the HTTP layer to cdpfglserver : when cdpfglserver is launched direct your favorite web browser to http://host_where_running:5468/Version or /Version.json
+ * sqlite that helps cdpfglclient to keep what has been done in order to avoid doing thing more than once !

 ### jansson